-The Resolute Track lies at the far end of West Head.
+The Resolute Track lies at the far end of West Head, and passes through gorgeous coastal bushland.
 There are a number of interesting aboriginal sites in the area, as well as numerous lookouts.
 This is a good walk in summer as you can stop for a swim at Resolute Beach or Great Mackerel Beach.

-Park your car at the Resolute Picnic Ground, near the end of West Head Rd, and 11.2km after you turn on to West Head Road.
+Park your car at the Resolute Picnic Ground, on the right hand side near the end of West Head Rd, and 11.2km after you turn on to West Head Road.

-The walk could also be done in reverse by catching a ferry from Palm Beach to Great Mackerel Beach.
+The walk could also be done starting and finishing at Great Mackerel Beach by catching a ferry from Palm Beach to Great Mackerel Beach.

-Cross the intermittent creek at the north end of the beach and walk along to the southern end.
+Cross the intermittent creek at the north end of the beach and walk along to the point at the southern end.
 After a break, retrace your steps along the beach and back to the cabbage tree palms.

-Locate the track you walked in on and head back to the track junction near Resolute Beach noted earlier.
+Locate the track you walked in on and return to the track junction near Resolute Beach noted earlier.
 Turn left onto the track, which climbs steeply up the hill with a number of stairs.
-Just below the top, look out for a large cave to the right of the track which contains a midden and was used by aborigines.
+Just below the top, look out for a large cave (signposted) to the right of the track which contains a midden and was used by aborigines.

-From here continue along the fire trail for about 400m to the car park where you left your car.
+From the engravings here continue along the fire trail for about 400m to the car park where you left your car.